eNMS-automation/eNMS/README.md

 [![eNMS](docs/_static/enms.png)](http://afourmy.pythonanywhere.com/views/geographical_view)

 It encompasses the following aspects of network automation:
-  - **Configuration Management Service**: Backup, change and rollback of configurations (saved in git).
+  - **Configuration Management Service**: Backup with Git, change and rollback of configurations.
-  - **Validation Services**: Retrieve data about the state of a device with Netmiko and NAPALM.
+  - **Validation Services**: Validate data about the state of a device with Netmiko and NAPALM.
   - **Ansible Service**: Store and run Ansible playbooks.
   - **REST Service**: Send REST calls with variable URL and payload.
-  - **Python Script Service**: Any python script can be integrated into the web UI. eNMS will automatically generate a form in the web UI for the script input parameters.
+  - **Python Script Service**: Any python script can be integrated into the web UI. eNMS will automatically generate a form in the UI for the script input parameters.
   - **Workflows**: Services can be combined together graphically in a workflow.
   - **Scheduling**: Services and workflows can be scheduled to start at a later time, or run periodically with CRON.
   - **Event-driven automation**: Services and workflows can be triggered by an external event (REST call, Syslog message, etc).